 Section around the mast step

-In the biggest middle area we added 4 layers of fiberglass on the sides, then re-connected the floor beams to the hull with 6 more layers.
+In the largest middle area we added 4 layers of fiberglass on the sides, then re-connected the floor beams to the hull with 6 more layers.
 We decided to add one new half-height structural member and glass down one of the floor beams till the bottom of the bilge, so it can act as a second structural member.
-This way we can still have enough room aft of this beam to fit in a larger bilge pump and can access all the keel nuts with a torque wrench.
+This way we can still have enough room aft of this beam to fit in a bilge pump and can access all the keel nuts with a torque wrench.

 4 layers on the sides and 4-6 more layers on the floor beam attachments